Celebrating Farm to School Month!

 Farm to School Month is underway!
 Every October, partners from across the country come together to celebrate and highlight the wonders of farm to school.
 It is a beautiful time for schools and communities to share their amazing farm to school activities.
 Our Farm to School team at NC State University Extension is excited to share some of the ways we have been celebrating Farm to School Month.

 Alison Walker Allen, the 4-H Youth Development Extension Agent has been celebrating Farm to School Month by cooking with her students.
 Together, they have been learning more about apples and pumpkins.
-Through a new partnership with Archdale Public Library, Randolph County Extension offers one in-house program a month to homeschool families.
+Through a new partnership with Archdale Public Library, Randolph County Center offers one in-house program a month to homeschool families.
 In addition to these programs, the homeschool families can take a field trip every month or every other month.

 The pumpkin program was the first program offered through this partnership.
 They learned about the life cycle of pumpkins, tasted pumpkin muffins made by Randolph County’s FCS (Family and Consumer Sciences) Agent, and then made pumpkin slime.
 Additionally, the library carved a pumpkin so students could observe the decomposition process as they came back to visit.